tax1driver/autoform/README.md

 Automatically generate form interfaces using schema validation libraries' schemas & React Hook Form.
 This package is modular and usage with any validation or UI library is possible.

 ## Disclaimer
-This project is in early WIP stage and is not currently available on `NPM`.
+This project is in early WIP stage.

 ## Installing
 ```